multiark/kamisha-storefront/VIRTUAL_TRY_ON_README.md

 # Virtual Try-On & Size Recommendation Feature

-This document describes the implementation of the Virtual Try-On and Size Recommendation features for the Medusa storefront using Zakeke as the service provider.
+This document describes the implementation of the Virtual Try-On and Size Recommendation features for the Medusa storefront using 3DLOOK as the service provider.

 ## Features Overview

 ### 1. Virtual Try-On
 - **Camera Integration**: Access device camera for photo capture
 - **Product Overlay**: Visualize products on user photos
-- **Image Processing**: AI-powered virtual try-on using Zakeke
+- **Image Processing**: AI-powered virtual try-on using 3DLOOK
 - **Download & Share**: Save and share try-on results

 ### 2. Size Recommendation